samwardbiddle/globe-thistle/README.md

 # globe-thistle
-Globe thistle enables data sovereignty and idea ownership for creators and small businesses in the era of modern AI.
+Build private language models and generative AI applications with your own data.
+Globe Thistle enables data sovereignty and idea ownership for creators and small businesses in the era of modern AI.